dalmo1991/superflexPy/doc/build_element.rst

    :lines: 194-195
    :linenos:

-We then define the method that takes the inputs, and the method that calculates the outputs.
+We then define the method that receives the inputs, and the method that calculates the outputs.

 .. literalinclude:: build_element_code.py